Mariners hitting coach Tim Laker trying from afar to keep players in shape during coronavirus shutdown

 “I’m in Southern California at home,” he said.
 “For me, my days are a lot of TV.
 I do text and keep in touch with some of the coaches, some of the hitters, stuff like that, but pretty much a lot of sitting on the couch, playing with my dog and watching TV.
 And some Twitter time, too, of course.
 It seems like everybody’s always on Twitter now.”

-He was supposed to be working through the third week of the 2020 season.
+He was supposed to be working in the third week of the 2020 season.
 Now he’s just hoping for a season.

 “It’s really weird,” he said.
 “As long as I’ve been in baseball — 1988 was my first year, and the years are flying by, that’s like 32 years now — I’ve had a baseball season.
 This is the first time without it. … It’s different.
 It’s frustrating.”